storj/docs/app/dcs/third-party-tools/filezilla/filezilla-native/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/QfVDo6-BAPCOq85iJqWEJ_image.png)

 After you enter the above information, hit the "Connect" button, and FileZilla will connect directly to the remote site.
-You should see a screen showing your local site vs. Storj DCS, like so:
+You should see a screen showing your local site vs. Storj, like so:

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/LKG7hFgbpmSQUM5Ps8GIh_filezilla2.png)